SNNandhini/Timeline_of_Historical_Pandemics/README.md

 Link to dataset: https://www.kaggle.com/datasets/thedevastator/a-comprehensive-history-of-major-disease-outbrea

 Files:
-- df_1.csv
+- df_1.csv - This file contains the details of all major outbreaks with the death toll of over a million.
-- df_11.csv
+- df_2.csv - This file contains the details of all outbreaks that have happened since the ancient times.
-- df_16.csv
+- df_4.csv - This file contains the list of all natural disasters by the estimated number of deaths.
-- df_2.csv
+- df_5.csv - This is a subset of df_4.
-- df_22.csv
+- df_11.csv - This is a copy of df_5.
-- df_24.csv
+- df_16.csv - This file contains the epidemics categorised by historical periods.
-- df_25.csv
+- df_22.csv - This is a subset of df_16.
-- df_4.csv
+- df_24.csv - This file contains the history of medicine.
-- df_5.csv
+- df_25.csv - This file contains public health notes.

 As a group we had decided to drop files that either were copies of other files or showed no relevant data.
-This included files: df_11.csv, ...
+This included files: df_5, df_11.csv, df_22.csv and df_25.csv

 ## Transformation